 This post was sponsored by Vivian’s Live Again.
 As always, I only work with brands I love and use in my own kitchen.
 Thank you for supporting Life After Wheat and brands I partner with!
 This post may also contain affiliate links, please see my full disclosure.

-Sugar cookies are a staple in any kitchen.
+Gluten free sugar cookies are a staple in any kitchen.
 I think we all have memories of rolling out the dough, cutting it out with the current holiday’s shaped cookie cutters, and anxiously waiting for them to come out of the oven so they could be frosted and decorated with way too many sprinkles.

-Sugar cookies are the perfect treat because they’re always in season!
+Gluten free sugar cookies are the perfect treat because they’re always in season!
 They’re suited for any holiday but are also welcome anytime for a fun treat.
 Over the years I’ve been tweaking recipes to find the perfect gluten free rendition of a sugar cookie, and while there have been some good versions, I wasn’t happy enough with any of them to continue making them or post them here on the blog.
 That all changed when the idea came to me to use pudding in the sugar cookie dough!

 I absolutely love sugar cookies that are thick, soft pillows of vanilla flavor – cookies that just melt in your mouth.
-One of the main roadblocks in gluten free cookie baking is the tendency for the flours used to give a grainy and/or crumbly texture.
+One of the main roadblocks in gluten free sugar cookie baking is the tendency for the flours used to give a grainy and/or crumbly texture.
 The solution?
 Pudding!
 And for all my dairy free readers (I know there are many of you!) you’ll be excited to hear that the pudding I use in this recipe is also dairy free.
 The first time I tried Vivian’s Live Again pudding (my fav is the chocolate!), I knew I needed to use it in recipes.
 It’s a perfect sub for regular milk-based pudding because it’s smooth and creamy and sets up perfectly in any dairy free milk.